A semi-parametric dynamic conditional correlation framework for risk forecasting: Introduction

 The works mentioned above focus on univariate time series and do not take into account the correlation among assets in financial markets.
 Several quantile-based methods, see for example the works in \cite{baur2013structure}, \cite{bernardi2015bayesian}, \cite{white2015var}, have been developed to estimate VaR in a multivariate setting and model the tail interdependence between assets, while the ES component is not specified in these frameworks.

-We contribute to the literature on portfolio risk forecasting by proposing a class of semi-parametric marginalized multivariate GARCH (MGARCH) models that generate portfolio VaR and ES forecasts jointly, taking multivariate information on the returns of portfolio constituents as input.
-Our main reference model is given by a marginalized version of the dynamic conditional correlations (DCC) model \citep{engle2002dynamic} whose parameters are estimated by minimization of a negative AL log-likelihood as in \cite{tayl2019}, without requiring the formulation of any assumption on the conditional distribution of portfolio returns.
+We contribute to the literature on portfolio risk forecasting by proposing a novel class of semi-parametric multivariate GARCH (MGARCH) models that jointly generate portfolio VaR and ES forecasts, using multivariate information on the returns of portfolio constituents as input.
+Our main reference model is given by a semi-parametric version of the dynamic conditional correlations (DCC) model \citep{engle2002dynamic} via proposing a Semi-DCC framework.
+Its parameters are estimated by minimizing a strictly consistent joint VaR and ES loss function that fits into the FZ class of \cite{Fissler2016}, without requiring the formulation of restrictive assumptions on the conditional distribution of portfolio returns.